eirikt/Audit.js/README.md

 A rather ominously-looking abbreviation meaning _Command and Query Responsibility Segregation_.

-It simply means that architecture should treat writes (commands) differently (segregated) than reads (queries).
+It simply means that an architecture should handle writes (commands) differently (segregated) than reads (queries).
 The main motivation for this is that reads most often constitute the larger portion of the application traffic, so why not optimize for that.

 ## Design principles for Audit.JS